timapril/ns2/draft-tapril-ns2.md

 When those records have different SvcFieldPriority values, as in {{?I-D.draft-ietf-dnsop-svcb-httpssvc-00}}, lower-numbered priorities express a higher preference for that record.

-In the case where there are identical records other than the "ds" or "dnskey" fields, the records can be combined.
-In the below example, there are two records that have the same SvcDomainName, SvcFieldPriority, and SvcParamValues (other than "ds").
-As a result, the NS2 records here:
+NS2 and NS2T records may have multiple values for the "dnsTlsFingerprints" SvcParamKey.
+Records that are identical other than the "dnsTlsFingerprints" SvcParamValues may be joined together including multiple "dnsTlsFingerprints" as seen in this example:

     example.com.
 86400  IN NS2    2 ns.example.net. ( transports=dot,
                     dnsTlsFingerprints="MIIS987SSLKJ...123===" )